Make Your Event a Hit with a Queue Management System

-Before you can launch your virtual queues, you need to pinpoint all of the places that your attendees might have to wait.
+Before you can launch your virtual queue system, you need to pinpoint all of the places that your attendees might have to wait.
 You can do this by assessing the visitor flow at all aspects of your event and by constructing visitor journey maps.
 Be sure to account for entry, individual event sessions, special activities, etc.

-Related: What is Customer Flow?
+What is Customer Flow?

-A virtual queue also gives you flexibility based on capacity.
+A virtual queue system also gives you flexibility based on capacity.
 Crowds may not be constant throughout the day, so you can set capacity limitations.
 Your queue management system will automatically start a virtual waitlist as soon as an individual event session or the event reaches capacity.